TechCavern/WaveTact/README.md

 - -1 - Ignored (Access to no commands)
 - -2 - Ignored by everything except the relay
 - -3 - Ignored by everything
+- -4 - Banned

 Channel-User Properties
 =======================
 - permlevel - you can set a custom permlevel for a user (Must be integer)
 - relaybotsplit - you may assign a bot as a relaybot, and set the value as the character before the actual message is handled
+- autoop - determines whether or not the user is gets automatically opped/voiced/ownered/protected depending on their permlevel

 Channel Properties
 ==================